crashoverride777/swifty-ads/README.md

 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
 especially repeatedly when changing viewControllers.
-This might even cause issue with shared banner ads, although I have not tested that myself.
-For those apps you should change all the user methods such as this
+For those apps you should change all the user methods in Ads.swift such as this
 ```swift
   func showBannerAd() {
         ...